-a.
-To prevent contamination to the public water system due to backflow of contaminants or pollutants through the water service connection.
-This responsibility begins at the source and includes the entire water supply distribution system and ends at the user connections.
-If, in the judgment of PW, an approved backflow prevention assembly is required for the safety of the water system, PW shall give notice in writing to the customer to install such approved backflow prevention assembly(s) at specific location(s) on their premises.
-The customer shall immediately install such approved assembly(s) at their expense; and, failure, refusal, or inability on the part of the customer to install, have tested, and maintained said assembly(s) shall constitute grounds for discontinuing water service to the premises until such requirements have been satisfactorily met.
+- (1) To prevent contamination to the public water system due to backflow of contaminants or pollutants through any water service connection.
+This responsibility begins at the source and includes the entire water distribution system and ends at the user meter connections.
+If, in the judgment of PW, an approved backflow prevention assembly is required for the safety of the water system, PW shall give a dated notice in writing to the customer to install such approved backflow prevention assembly(s) at specific location(s) on their premises.
+The customer shall immediately install such approved assembly(s) at their expense; and failure, refusal, or inability on the part of the customer to install, have tested, and maintain said assembly(s) shall constitute grounds for discontinuing water service to the premises until such requirements have been satisfactorily met. - (2) To promulgate and enforce laws, rules, regulations, and policies necessary to carry out designated responsibilities. - (3) To make inspections of private premises and determination of the degree of hazard customers present to PW's system. - (4) To make and maintain all necessary records in accordance with this Policy. - (5) To maintain a list of approved cross-connection prevention assemblies for use in PW's system.

-Wholesale customers shall promulgate policies that meet or exceed those of PW's Policy or shall comply with these policies at the point of connection to PW's system.

-- b.
-To promulgate and enforce laws, rules, regulations, and policies necessary to carry out designated responsibilities. - c.
-To make inspections and determinations of the degree of hazard customers present to PW's system. - d.
-To make and maintain all necessary records in accordance with this policy. - e.
-To maintain a list of approved cross-connection prevention assemblies for use in PW's system.